mht3/relative_quest/README.md

 ## Instructions

-you can install `rquest` with the following command:
+you can install `relative_quest` with the following command:

 ```
 python setup.py install